adrielepinto/health_insurance_cross_sell/README.md

 - Compare suggestions from the method used with the result of the estimated relevance of the attributes for learning made in the EDA stage;
 - Define the attributes that will train the machine learning algorithms.

+### 4.4Step 05 -  Machine Learning and Assessment Algorithms:

+It comprises the stages of algorithm training and parameter optimization (validation stage), evaluation of the final algorithm(s) on never-before-seen data.

+The goal is to teach machine learning algorithms with training data, so that they can learn the behavior of a phenomenon with the best parameters and then generalize them to never-before-seen examples.
+And thus, bring the expected business return for the required application.

+Define algorithms to be applied, from simple to more complex;
+Define performance evaluation metrics and apply them to validation data using a cross-validation method;
+Define parameter optimization strategy to detect parameters that make models perform better;
+Define best algorithm(s) and their best parameters to apply to test data and evaluate performance;
+Define an algorithm with its best parameters to put into production;
+Evaluate the performance of the final algorithm from a Machine Learning perspective.

 # Attribute List
 - Id: unique customer identifier.